 Debbink transitioned to the Reserve component in 1983.
 During the next 19 years, he was assigned to numerous selected Reserve billets, supporting Navy and Joint Forces active component commands in the United States and overseas.

 Selected for flag rank in 2002, he has served in Reserve component flag billets in the Pacific and Navy Region Midwest, including Reserve deputy commander and chief of staff, U.S. Pacific Fleet.
-He was called to active duty as deputy chief of Navy Reserve in October 2007.
+He was called to active duty to serve as deputy chief of Navy Reserve in October 2007.
 Additionally, he served on the Secretary of Defense Reserve Forces Policy Board from August 2006 to July 2008.

-Debbink became the chief of Navy Reserve on the staff of the chief of naval operations in Washington, D.C., July 22, 2008.
+In his final assignment, Debbink became the chief of Navy Reserve on the staff of the chief of naval operations in Washington, D.C., July 22, 2008.